Testing Conditional Independence via Quantile Regression Based Partial Copulas: Estimation of Conditional Distribution Functions

 \item[(iii)] The transformed predictor $W = h(Z)$ satisfies $c \leq E((W^T \theta)^2) \leq C$ for all $\theta \in \R^p$ with $\|\theta\|_2 = 1$.
 Moreover, $(E(\|W\|_\infty^{2q}))^{1/(2q)} \leq M_n$ for some $q > 2$ where $M_n$ satisfies

 and $\delta_n$ is some sequence tending to zero. \end{itemize} \end{myassump}

 Assumption \ref{assump:highdimquantreg} (i) is a sparsity assumption, (ii) is a regularity condition on the conditional distribution, while (iii) is an assumption on the predictors.
-Examples of distribution for which Assumption \ref{assump:highdimquantreg} is satisfied is given in \cite{belloni2011} Section 2.5.
+Examples of distributions for which Assumption \ref{assump:highdimquantreg} is satisfied are given in \cite{belloni2011} Section 2.5.
 This includes location models with Gaussian noise and location-scale models with bounded covariates, which in our setup with $Z \in [0, 1]^d$ means all location-scale models.

 The following result \citep[Section 2.6]{belloni2011} regarding the estimator $\hat{\beta}_{\tau}$ then holds.